 The lowest weight also matters, in terms of the preferred increments of measurement.
-Smaller scales may use .01 increments, while larger ones may go with 100 grams or more.
+Smaller scales may use .01 increments of 0.01 g, while larger ones may go with 100 grams or more.
 We believe that your measurements should be relevant to the products that you are weighing.

 Options for powering a digital scale include rechargeable batteries or a plug.
 The benefits of the former are portability, as well as water resistance.
 A scale with batteries can operate in any environment, while one with a plug will require an outlet.

-In terms of water resistance, plugs risk getting shortened out in damp environments.
-Wash down digital scales are designed to protect the batteries and other power sources by housing them in an airtight space.
+In terms of water resistance, plugs risk getting shortened out in damp environments, although there are excellent means of protecting against this.
+Wash down digital scales are designed to protect the batteries and other power sources by housing them in a watertightan airtight space.

 One benefit of plugs is that they require less maintenance.
 You simply need to make sure that the cord is intact and not prone to fraying.
 The plugs also don’t need to be charged or replaced on a regular basis.
 You have convenience in the long-term, in terms of managing the power source.